JonBergman/jonbergman.github.io/_portfolio/sia.markdown

 ## Unified Design System

 I established a design system in Figma to ensure a consistent user interface and experience across all platform features.
 This system enabled the design and development teams to work efficiently, promoting design scalability.
+We used <a href="https://chakra-ui.com/" target="_blank">ChakraUI</a> as the front-end framework and themed the components to match our existing brand.

 <figure><img src="/assets/images/sia/Component Library.png" alt="Design system"></figure>